akissinger/chyp/README.md

       a * b ; c * d
       = (a ; c) * (b ; d) by refl

-In fact, we can omit the `by refl`.
-The following is equivalent:
+Formally, `refl` is defined as `id0 = id0`, i.e. the empty graph equals itself, which always matches exactly once on any graph.
+If we drop the `by` clause, Chyp automatically assumes `by refl`, so the following is equivalent:

     rewrite foo :
       a * b ; c * d